kosnet2/advent-of-code/README.md

-# advent-of-code
+## Description
-my solutions to specific problems of advent of code
+My solutions to specific problems of [Advent of Code 2019](https://adventofcode.com/2019)